 GS Paper 2 UPSC 2022 (Mains): Question Paper Analysis

 General Studies Paper 2 was a perfect mix of Governance, Constitution, Polity, Social Justice and International relations – as mentioned in the UPSC Syllabus.

-Many questions like those on pressure groups, NGOs, and SHGs were very typical and with the exact keywords mentioned in the UPSC CSE (Mains) Syllabus.
+Many questions like those on National Commission for Backward Classes, Legislative Powers of Governor, Role of Vice President as Chairman of Rajya Sabha, and Decentralisation of Power were very typical and with the exact keywords mentioned in the UPSC CSE (Mains) Syllabus.

-Apart from AUKUS (which was announced in September 2021) and the question on CBI, none of the other questions can be considered having a direct connection with current affairs of the last 1 year.
+Apart from I2U2, Gatishakthi Yojana and the question on President and Vice President, none of the other questions can be considered to have a direct connection with current affairs of the last 1 year.
 However, knowledge of current affairs in the span of the last 10 years could have added value to some of the other answers.

 Overall we rate the quality of the questions as good.
-Most of the serious aspirants should find the paper easy.
+Most serious aspirants should find the paper moderate.